Are you learning Japanese or planning to move to Japan? Then, chances are you might consider the JLPT—the Japanese

 3. This opens various career opportunities

 JLPT, an international certificate, is reliable proof of Japanese ability.
 Therefore, most companies, government establishments, and professionals seeking candidates with Japanese language competency accept it.

-The scores help them understand prospective employees’ language skills and personality.
+The scores help them understand prospective employees’ language skills and personalities.
 Thus, this can enhance your job probabilities for the positions required to possess Japanese language skills.

-As more careers requiring Japanese are opening up, JLPT’s importance has grown so much in many years.
+As more careers requiring Japanese are opening up, JLPT’s importance has grown greatly in many years.

-Are you’re planning to seek employment possibility as a Japanese language specialist?
+Are you planning to seek employment possibility as a Japanese language specialist?

 Then, JLPT can add both features and wings to your resume.

 4. It helps you get scholarships.

-Japan offers plenty of scholarships, fellowships, grants to deserving international students, and JLPT test scores are essentials for many.
+Japan offers many scholarships, fellowships, grants to deserving international students, and JLPT test scores are essential for many.

-This scholarship consists of a stipend every month and other perks throughout your stay in Japan.
-Thus, you can get a quality education in Japan at affordable or nearly free of cost.
+This scholarship consists of a monthly stipend and other perks throughout your stay in Japan.
+Thus, you can get a quality education in Japan at affordable or nearly free cost.

 The applicants who adhere to JASSO’s language specifications (JLPT N2/200 points in the EJU/ CEFR B2) get preferential treatment over those who don’t have JLPT certification.

 5. To know your exact level & motivate you

-Let’s say you’re learning Japanese for a while but unsure about your accurate level.
+Let’s say you’ve been learning Japanese for a while but are unsure about your accuracy level.

 In that scenario, I recommend giving the JLPT test.

 By taking this language exam, you will identify your current knowledge and focus on the parts you need to improve and fill the gap.
 In addition, it will encourage you to plan for the next JLPT test in a better way.

 It is evidence of success compared with other Japanese learners across the world.

 The joy of having a Japanese certification is that you can brag about it to your friends and have tangible proof you possess a certain Japanese level.

 This result is a confidence booster.
 And also inspire you to continue to accomplish more goals in the Japanese language.

 Everything About JLPT